Slack 22.06.25

 Bug fixes

-- Fixed: Where you were promised the ability to add a link to an emoji through the Slack API so that people could tap that emoji and be transported to the link, we were not making good on that promise.
-We’ve fixed the bug preventing it from working and everything’s rosy now.
+- Fixed: Where, through the Slack API, you were promised the ability to add a link to an emoji so that people could tap that emoji and be transported to the link, we were not following through on that promise.
+We fixed the bug preventing it from working, and everything is peachy now.

-- Fixed: Some custom bot names were not being displayed correctly, but now they are.
+- Fixed: Some custom bot names were not being displayed correctly, and now are.

-- Fixed: The list of apps in a group conversation would sometimes show the list of users instead of apps.
-And apps aren’t people, are they?
+- Fixed: The list of apps in a group conversation would sometimes show the list of users instead of apps, apps are not people.
+People are people.

-- Fixed: Some message buttons wouldn’t display a confirmation dialogue when tapped, which was a bit odd and slightly confusing.
-Now it’s been fixed.
+- Fixed: Some message buttons would not display a confirmation dialog when tapped, which was mysterious and slightly confusing.
+And now, fixed.

 Slack 19.06.10